-The bachelor's degree in electrical engineering provides its graduates with a solid foundation on which they can build successful and sustainable careers in the ever-changing global work environment.
-The program prepares its graduates for a variety of career paths including engineering positions directly after program completion, entry to engineering graduate school, and entry to other professional graduate-level schools, and eventual leadership in technical, organizational, and entrepreneurial arenas.
+Electrical engineering graduates have a solid foundation on which to build successful and sustainable careers in the ever-changing global work environment.
+They are prepared for a variety of career paths, including engineering positions directly after program completion, entry to engineering graduate school and other professional graduate-level schools, and eventual leadership in technical, organizational and entrepreneurial arenas.

 Alumni work at:

 Alumni work as:

 Tell us about yourself and we'll send you more detailed information.